 PLAN believes everyone has the right to live in a clean and healthy environment, regardless of their race, income or immigration status.
+Addressing our dependence as a nation, and especially in Nevada, on an extractive economy, is central to our Environmental Justice campaign.

 Currently, poor and marginalized communities are disproportionately affected by pollution and climate change, while dirty fossil fuel and mining corporations rake in millions in profits.